fechan/WebPheat/README.md

 # WebPheat
 WebPheat is a web-based [phonological feature](https://en.wikipedia.org/wiki/Distinctive_feature) viewer and rule editor using PHOIBLE data.
 It is inspired by [Pheatures Spreadsheet](https://linguistics.ucla.edu/people/hayes/120a/Pheatures/).
+It is available at [https://fredchan.org/WebPheat/](fredchan.org/WebPheat).

 ## Cited works
 WebPheat uses the raw data and phonological distinctive feature systems from the PHOIBLE Database, which is cited as follows: